digideskio/ruby_graphs/README.md

-# RubyGrpahs
+# RubyGraphs

 RubyGraphs is a library of classes that implement vertices, edges, and graphs in the Ruby environment.
 It furthermore includes some algorithms that have yet to be implemented - but [depth-first search](http://en.wikipedia.org/wiki/Depth-first_search) is in the making!
 This [blog post](http://martinbmadsen.dk/blog/representing-mathematical-graphs-in-ruby/) should be consulted for further documentation and explanations of the ideas behind the project.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'ruby-graph'
+    gem 'rubyGraphs'

 And then execute:

-    $ bundle
+    $ bundle install

 Or install it yourself as:

-    $ gem install ruby-graph
+    $ gem install rubyGraphs

 ## Usage

 A graph consists of vertices and vertices should therefore be created first with their corresponding values (can be changed later):

 ```ruby
 v1 = Vertex.new(1)